IBM Personal Computer XT: Revisions and variants

-IBM XT 286
+XT 286

-In 1986 the XT 286 (model 5162) was released with a 6 MHz Intel 80286 processor.
+In 1986, the XT 286 (model 5162) was released with a 6 MHz Intel 80286 processor.
 Despite being marketed as a lower-tier model than the IBM AT, this system runs many applications faster than the ATs of the time with 6 MHz 286 processors, since it has zero-wait state RAM.

 It shipped with 640 KB RAM standard, an AT-style 1.2 MB high-density diskette drive and a 20 MB hard disk.
 Despite these features, reviews rated it as a poor market value.

 The XT 286 uses a 157-watt power supply, which can internally switch between 115 or 230 V AC operation.

+Both the original XT and the XT/286 was discontinued in late 1987 after the launch of the IBM Personal System/2 (PS/2) line.
+The 8086-powered IBM PS/2 Model 30 served as the direct replacement for the XT in that PS/2 line.
+Unlike higher-end entries in the PS/2 line, which feature the Micro Channel expansion bus, the Model 30 contains 8-bit ISA bus slots, exactly like the XT.

+Comparison table

 Reception

 The XT was well received, although PC DOS 2.0 was regarded as a greater improvement than any of the hardware changes, and by the end of 1983 IBM was selling every unit they made.

-Clones and competition

-The Compaq Portable also came out in March 1983, and would prove a popular competitor.
-Sometimes called the "first PC clone" and first "legal clone", that distinction may go to another offering: Columbia Data Products' MPC 1600 "Multi Personal Computer", in June 1982.
+By 1985 the IBM PC AT made the XT obsolete for most customers.